totem-tech/documentation/information/story-so-far.md

-<h2>The Totem Story So Far.</h2>
+## The Totem Story So Far.

-<h4>Totem is still an early stage product.
-We started developing in earnest in December 2018, building on years of discovery and research that evolved out of experimental projects in the blockchain and cryptocurrency space going back to 2013.</h4>
+### Totem is still an early stage product.
+We started developing in earnest in December 2018, building on years of discovery and research that evolved out of experimental projects in the blockchain and cryptocurrency space going back to 2013.

 The idea behind Totem is simple however and makes sense in a connected world.